Innim/dart_list_extensions/README.md

 * `replace()` - Remove all element occurrences and replace its with another element.
 * `replaceWhere()` - Replace all elements of list that satisfy given predicate.
+* `addIfNotNull()` - Adds element to the end of this list if this element is not null.

 #### Sorting